wilsonmar/oss-perf/elk-scaling.md

 Elasticsearch provides consistency to different time stamp formats.

-Kibana "democratizes" data by putting a front-end to access data in a searcheable in fast a meaningful ways.
+Kibana "democratizes" data by putting a front-end to access data in a searcheable in fast, meaningful ways.

 ## <a name="Docs"> Documentation</a>